carpentries/governance/code-of-conduct-transparency-reports/2018-11-09-coc-transparency-report.md

 ## Summary of Reported Incidents

 - An instructor was reported for using language that was not welcoming and/or inclusive in a workshop.
 The Code of Conduct committee resolved this incident by issuing a reprimand.
 The instructor was responsive to feedback, and the CoC committee will be monitoring the survey results from the instructor’s upcoming workshops to verify that such behavior does not occur again.
 - An instructor was reported for using verbal comments which had the effect of excluding people on the basis of membership of a specific group in a workshop.
-The Code of Conduct committee resolved this issue by issuing a reprimand, requiring the reported individual to take a two month Termed Suspension, and that they receive and be responsive to coaching from staff on culturally responsive teaching.
+The Code of Conduct committee resolved this issue by issuing a reprimand, requiring the reported individual to take a two month Termed Suspension, and requiring that the individual receive and be responsive to coaching from staff on culturally responsive teaching.

 ## Summary of Police Matters
 There were no police matters